hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 <a href="javascript:window.open('/content/documentation/media/storevirtual-integration.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP StoreVirtual Integration diagram (opens in a new window)</a>

-##Deploying HP StoreVitual Storage Systems {#deployment-vsa}
+##Deploying HP StoreVitual Storage Systems<a name="deployment-vsa"></a>
 <a href="javascript:window.open('/content/documentation/media/commercial_kvm_network_architecture.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for KVM (opens in a new window)</a>

-###Prerequisites {#prerequisite-vsa}
+###Prerequisites<a name="prerequisite-vsa"></a>

 Ensure the following prerequisites are fulfilled before HP StoreVirtual Storage systems are deployed:

-* Before enrolling the new Baremetal server for StoreVirtual deployment, ensure that `#ironic node-list` in Undercloud server does not have any free nodes.This is needed to register a new node which matches the disk requirements for StoreVirtual and is picked by installer for StoreVirtual deployment.
+* Before enrolling the new baremetal server for StoreVirtual deployment, ensure that `#ironic node-list` in Undercloud server does not have any free nodes.This is needed to register a new node which matches the disk requirements for StoreVirtual and is picked by installer for StoreVirtual deployment.

 * Ensure that you have created a minimum of two(2) RAID groups.
 You can create a maximum of eight(8) groups.
 The first operating system disk where the OS image is deployed is not considered for StoreVirtual storage.